An Investment Fraud Lawyer Can Help You Recover Your Losses

 The Role of the Financial Industry Regulatory Authority (FINRA)

-While the SEC is the highest level of regulation in US markets, including responsibility for regulating FINRA itself, most individuals that consult investment fraud attorneys with the intention of filing a securities fraud lawsuit will interact with the Financial Industry Regulatory Authority at some point in proceedings.
+While the SEC is the highest level of regulation in US markets, including responsibility for regulating FINRA itself, most individuals who consult with attorneys with the intention of filing a securities fraud lawsuit will interact with the Financial Industry Regulatory Authority at some point in proceedings.

 This is primarily due to the fact that FINRA regulates the vast majority of trading of equities, bonds, futures, and bonds.
 Any firm that deals with securities in the US, including financial advisors, broker-dealers, and investment firms, are obliged to become FINRA members unless they hold membership of an alternative SRO.
 As the most prominent of the securities regulators in the US, FINRA has a responsibility to protect investors by ensuring that members participate in the markets on the correct side of the law.

-Prior to pursuing an arbitration claim, your attorney will also advise on the best course of action.
-When you appoint an investment fraud attorney from our law firm to handle securities arbitration, you can rely on our extensive experience with FINRA to ensure that you always retain a strong position when you have suffered losses.
+Prior to pursuing an arbitration claim, your investment fraud lawyer will also advise on the best course of action.
+When you appoint an attorney from our law firm to handle securities arbitration, you can rely on our extensive experience with FINRA to ensure that you always retain a strong position when you have suffered losses.

 What You Can Expect From Our Investment Fraud Lawyers